bassotron/phase-4-rails-and-active-record-lab/README.md

 ## Learning Goals

 - Use Rails to generate a model
-- Add methods to a model
+- Add methods to a mode
 ## Introduction

 Throughout this module, we'll be building an application for viewing student